Green and golden bell frog: Taxonomy

 The common name, "green and golden bell frog", was first adopted by Harold Cogger in his 1975 book Reptiles and Amphibians of Australia.
 Before this, its common names were "golden frog" and "golden tree frog".
 The green and golden bell frog has many physical and behavioural characteristics representative of ranids, hence its original classification as Rana.
 It has a pointy snout, long legs, and almost complete toe webbing; the tympanum is large and distinct; and the overall body shape is similar to many Rana species.
 Like many frogs in the genus Rana, green and golden bell frogs are mostly aquatic, and only travel over land during periods of rainfall.
 It was removed from the genus because of anatomical differences with the family Ranidae.
 The bone and cartilage structural formations of the green and golden bell frog are closest to those of species in the family Hylidae; it was therefore reclassified.

-The green and golden bell frog was first described as Rana aurea by Lesson in 1827 and has changed classification many times.
+The green and golden bell frog was first described as Rana aurea by René-Primevère Lesson in 1827 and has changed classification many times.
 The specific epithet aurea derived from the Latin aureus for 'golden'.
 The species is now classified within the Ranoidea aurea complex, a closely related group of frogs in the genus Ranoidea.
 This complex is scattered throughout Australia: three species occur in south-east Australia, one in northern Australia, and two in Southwest Australia.
 The complex consists of the green and golden bell frog (R. aurea), growling grass frog (R. raniformis), yellow-spotted bell frog (R. castanea), Dahl's aquatic frog (R. dahlii), spotted-thighed frog (R. cyclorhyncha) and the motorbike frog (R. moorei).
 The ranges of R. raniformis and R. castanea overlap with the green and golden bell frog; this, as well as physical similarities, may make it difficult to distinguish between the species, and until 1972, R. raniformis and the green and golden bell frog were regarded as the same, when electrophoretic studies proved them to be distinct.
 The tablelands bell frog has not been seen since 1980 and may now be extinct, although the large yellow spots present on its thighs help distinguish it from the green and golden bell frog.
 The growling grass frog, which is very similar to the green and golden bell frog, can only be readily distinguished by raised bumps on the dorsal surface.
 It has also been proposed that some populations of R. aurea located near Ulong, New South Wales, be a separate subspecies, R. a. ulongae, but this was not accepted.